ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Redirect session to a honey pot
 """""""""""""""""""""""""""""""

-If agent forwarding is not possible, the SSH-MITM proxy server can accept the public key authentication request and redirect the session to a honey pot.
+If agent forwarding is not possible, SSH-MITM can accept the public key authentication request and redirect the session to a honey pot.

 When the client sends a command which requires a password to enter (like sudo),